GSA/digitalgov.gov/content/posts/2015-12-21-the-content-corner-can-you-leverage-cornerstone-content.md

 ---
+url: /2015/12/21/the-content-corner-can-you-leverage-cornerstone-content/
 date: 2015-12-21 10:00:02 -0400
-title: 'The Content Corner\: Can You Leverage Cornerstone Content?'
+title: 'The Content Corner: Can You Leverage Cornerstone Content?'
 summary: 'If you have a website, then you most likely have cornerstone content&mdash;though&nbsp;you may not think of it in that way or even considered it.
 Just as in architecture, a cornerstone is a basic and essential part of any online presence.
 Cornerstone content is&nbsp;also important to any new visitors to your agency site, even if you'
-authors: [tymanuel]
+authors:
+  - tymanuel
 categories:
   - Content
 tag: